pbastowski/angular2-now/README.md

 > Warning: This new ability to inject component controllers is also a breaking change in 0.2.0.
 Use of `this.ngModel = function(ngModel) { // do stuff with ngModel }` within the constructor is no longer supported.
 However, it is easy to comment out the function wrapper and to annotate your component's class with @Inject(['@ngModel']) as well as passing ngModel into the constructor `constructor(ngModel)`.

-#### How does this magic work?

-I always create a link function for each component and require `"^?ngModel"`.
-The link function receives ngModel as it's fourth parameter and then checks for ngModel on it's scope.
-The same ngModel that was earlier created by the constructor function and assigned a `$q.defered()`.
-If present, scope.ngModel is resolved with the link function's ngModel.
-The rest you can see in the example above.

 ### What environment is required?
 - Angular 1.3+
 - Babel 5.1.10+ (lower versions process decorators in the wrong order)